 Imagine commanding a Dragon Boat.
-You’re tireless pounding the drum and relaying instructions, but no matter what you say or do, your teammates are rowing out of sync and clashing into one another.
+You’re tirelessly pounding the drum and relaying instructions, but no matter what you say or do, your teammates are rowing out of sync and clashing into one another.
 You’re exhausted.
-Exasperated.
-“Why can’t they just do things right?!”
-You wonder.
+Exasperated, you wonder, “Why can’t they just do things right?!”

 Amidst your own anger, you don’t realise how breathless your teammates are.
 Their arms are sore, and fatigue plagues their faces.
 Despite not getting things ‘right’, they’re doing their best to row the boat correctly, and are quickly burning out.